Brazil, France allege Rio Olympics vote-buying scheme

 "This is quite damaging" to the IOC, said Andrew Zimbalist, an economist who recently wrote a book on fallout from the Rio Olympics.
 "The IOC tried to say goodbye to Rio in August 2016, but the issues arising from the $20 billion plus extravaganza won't go away."

 In France, a 2-year-old investigation into corruption in sports first came to light with the arrest in November 2015 of Diack.
-The French have been looking into allegations that Diack, one of his sons, Papa Massata Diack, and others were involved in blackmailing athletes and covering-up failed drug tests.
+The French have been looking into allegations that Diack, son Papa Massata Diack and others were involved in blackmailing athletes and covering-up failed drug tests.

 The French Financial Prosecutors' Office, which has been leading the inquiries, said Tuesday its investigations have "uncovered the existence of a system of large-scale corruption organized around Papa Massata Diack."
 It also said its evidence indicates votes by members of the IOC and the ruling track body were "negotiated against payment to obtain city hosting rights for the biggest global sports competitions."